scpike/Shared-Secrets/README.md

 Shared Secrets
 ===============

-This is a simple node.js application written.
+This is a simple node.js application I'm using to learn.
 It creates anonymous rooms in which people can enter numbers and see their averages.

 Installation